flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

   including but not limited to home, host, flatpak-spawn, arbitrary bus name access will not be granted if there are signs of LLM usage in the software or in the exception PR.
+- Certain exceptions will not be granted if the requested permission or the exception is only needed on a specific platform, or some narrowly scoped environment.

 ### Check currently published exceptions